WDI-SEA/react-development-course-materials/02-React State/03-implement-state-blog-project.md

 - Let's implement state in our blog by making `body` a mutable value.
 - Remember to switch the running application!

-**Teaching Tips**:

-- Solution and starter code are [here](https://git.generalassemb.ly/ed-product-library/React-Exercise-Solutions/tree/master/projects/project-03-state).

 </aside>

 ---

-### But First: What Would Happen to State if You Refreshed the Page?
+## But First: What Would Happen to State if You Refreshed the Page?

 <aside class="notes">